 Examination Results 2019

 While we are a successful school, we are not complacent and strive relentlessly to show continuous improvement in our academic results.
-In the Summer of 2019, our school made exceptional progress and attainment was high for the fourth successive academic year.
+In our most recent set of externally assessed exams, in the Summer of 2019, our school made exceptional progress and attainment was high for the fourth successive academic year.

 Performance IndicatorsOfsted consider a school’s results over a three year period, using a range of Performance Indicators.
 Below are the key performance indicators for 2019.